gunrock/docsify/docs/analysis/results.md

 We are gradually adding summaries of our results to these web pages (please let us know if you would like other comparisons).
 These summaries also include a table of results along with links to the configuration and results of each individual run.
 We detail our [methodology for our measurements here](/gunrock/methodology).

+## Per-primitive Gunrock 1.0+ results

-First, our most recent results (on Gunrock 1.0+) on several Gunrock primitives.
-If you are comparing against Gunrock, these pages present the most recent results, generally on a variety of input datasets and GPUs.
-Each page also has a link to a table of results which include, for each result, the command line used to generate that result.
+First, our most recent results (on Gunrock 1.0+) on several Gunrock primitives. <b>If you are comparing against Gunrock, these pages present the most recent results</b>, generally on a variety of input datasets and GPUs.
+Each page also has a link to a table of results which include, for each result, the Gunrock command line used to generate that result.
+If for any reason you are unable to replicate our results, please let us know.

 - [Breadth-first search (BFS)](/analysis/results_bfs) and also [Forward-only breadth-first search (BFS)](/analysis/results_forward_bfs)
 - [Single-source shortest path (SSSP)](/analysis/results_sssp)